TrustTheVote-Project/VoteTrackerPlus/docs/tech-overview.md

 ### 5.5.2) Recounts

-Post the closing of all poles/precincts/voter centers, the tallies are more or less immediately available for anyone with public access to execute.
-However, post pole closing election officials, voters, and third parties will most likely inspect the data and question any irregularities found.
+Post the closing of all polls/precincts/voter centers, the tallies are more or less immediately available for anyone with public access to execute.
+However, post poll closing election officials, voters, and third parties will most likely inspect the data and question any irregularities found.
 Irregulars can occur in either the voter-id repo or the ballot repo.
 Problems with the tally algorithms can be found, with voter identification records, etc.

 As such, until the election is declared officially closed, the final tally of any contest can change.
 It is nominally up to the election officials of the highest GGO to declare the official closure of an election.
 At that point, neither the ballot or voter-id repos can be written to or decoded.